Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 ### 4.1 Browser debugging of API

 1. Preparation stage: Prepare the software and hardware before use according to the preparation work.
-2. Verify connection: First, confirm whether Sparky can be connected normally.
+2. Verify connection: First, confirm whether Sirius can be connected normally.
-3. Test remote control gait: Test whether Sparky can give instructions and execute them.
+3. Test remote control gait: Test whether Sirius can give instructions and execute them.
 4. Record and playback: Experience the recording function in teaching demonstration mode, whether the preset recording script can be played.
 5.
 6. Play keyframes: Experience the keyframe function in Edit Mode, whether the preset keyframes can be played.
-7. Abnormal State Q&A: Learn how to restore normal use of Sparky when an abnormal state occurs.
+7. Abnormal State Q&A: Learn how to restore normal use of Sirius when an abnormal state occurs.

 ### 4.2 More API Development Materials